NBISweden/workshop-reproducible-research/docs/git.md

 *.tmp
 ```

 * Run `git status` again.
-Now there is no mention of the results and intermediate directories or the log.tmp file.
-Notice that we can use wildcards (\*) to ignore files with a given pattern, e.g. a specific extension, like .tmp.
+Now there is no mention of the `results` and `intermediate` directories or the `log.tmp` file.
+Notice that we can use wildcards (\*) to ignore files with a given pattern, e.g. a specific extension.

 * Go ahead and add, commit, and push the `.gitignore` file.

 !!! note "Quick recap"
-    We now learnt how to use a `.gitignore` file to control what directories, and files git should ignore.
+    We now learnt how to use a `.gitignore` file to control what directories and files git should ignore.

 ## Tagging

 The last topic we will cover in this tutorial is tagging.
 Git allows us to tag commits.
-This is of particular convenience when thinking about reproducible research.
-We can tag commits that represent important points in history, like e.g. the version of the repository that was used for the submission, the version used during resubmission, and, most importantly, the version used for the final publication.
-The first two examples are mainly useful internally, but the latter is essential for other researchers being able to rerun your published analysis (assuming that you may continue to work on your code and push updates to the repository).
+This is of particular importance when it comes to reproducible research.
+We can tag commits that represent important points in the history of our project.
+This can be, for example, the version of the repository that was used for the manuscript submission, the version used during resubmission, and, most importantly, the version used for the final publication.
+The first two examples are mainly useful internally, but the latter is essential for other researchers to be able to rerun your published analysis.
 Let's try this out!

-* Let's assume that the status of the repository as it is now is ready for a submission to a journal, e.g. it contains scripts that are used to generate the manuscript figures.
+* Let's assume that the status of the repository as it is now is ready for a submission to a journal.
+It may for example contain the scripts that were used to generate the manuscript figures.
 Let's add a tag:

 ```bash
 git tag "submission1"